rysdev/EmpRecWebApp/README.md

 # EmpRecWebApp
-Application for managing an employee rewards system
+Application for managing an employee rewards system.

 Different features for regular users and admin users.